-Anti-Racist Work for Black Folk
+Anti-Racist Work for People of Color

 Please use the contact form below for information on corporate and non-profit workshop facilitation and consulting.
+Follow this link for more information on public workshops.

 Community workshops currently not scheduled (available for non-profit/corporate training)